 If you need assistance finding a placement for hours in a school setting, please visit our student opportunities page or talk to your academic advisor for support.

-An advising plan must be created with your College of Education academic advisor prior to program application, to ensure you are on track for meeting programmatic requirements.
+An advising plan must be created and signed with your College of Education academic advisor prior to program application, to ensure you are on track for meeting programmatic requirements.
 Please click here or call 621-7865 to schedule an appointment to meet with an advisor.

 At minimum, students should have foundation math, freshman composition, and at least second semester language completed prior to program admission.
-Deaf Studies (Educational Interpreting) applicants must have fourth semester American Sign Language (ASL) completed or in progress at the time of admission.
+Deaf Studies (Educational Interpreting) applicants must have fourth semester American Sign Language (ASL) completed or in progress at the time of application.

 Required Essay Prompt for All Applicants: